Background blur

 ✨Key Takeaways

-• Savasana, or Corpse Pose, reveals the difficulty many people have in truly relaxing and letting go.
+• Savasana, or Corpse Pose, is more challenging than it appears due to the inherent difficulty in truly letting go and surrendering.

 📝In-Depth Guide